 Policy Title Welfare of Community (Amnesty)

-Type or category of Policy: College
+Type or category of Policy: University Policy

 Approval Authority: President, President's Cabinet, Board of Trustees